fistodul/nekretnine/README.md

 After starting the app, the website can be visited on the following address: http://localhost:8000

-Logging using the morgan middleware can be achieved with setting the logging environment variable to 1 like `logging=1 node app.js`, the format of the logs can be configured, more info can be found [here](https://github.com/expressjs/morgan#predefined-formats)
+Logging using the morgan middleware can be achieved by setting an environment variable to 1 like `LOGGING=1 node app.js`, the format of the logs can be configured, more info can be found [here](https://github.com/expressjs/morgan#predefined-formats)

-A log file rotator is also in use, the availble options are documented on the [middleware page](https://www.npmjs.com/package/rotating-file-stream#options)
+A log file rotator is also in use, the available options are documented on the [middleware page](https://www.npmjs.com/package/rotating-file-stream#options)